ArtemHarbetskyi/nova-language-switch/README.md

-## A Laravel Nova Tool to add language switcher to your application
+## A Laravel Nova Tool to add language switcher to your application *+ flag language*

 This is an extended package to badinansoft/nova-language-switch that adds a country flag with the name of the language